Backstock Overview

 Step 4: Packing Bins

-Newly created bins will have the status of "Packing" this means that inventory is being sorted and placed into the corresponding bin
+New bins will begin with the status Packing, which indicates that inventory is currently being sorted into the bin.

 1. Lid the physical bin